 As an Amazon Associate I earn from qualifying purchases.

-I’ve always wanted to make Cock-a-Leekie soup, but never realize how incredibly simple it is.
+I had always wanted to make cock-a-leekie soup, but never realized how incredibly simple it is.
 I used the recipe from Janet Warren’s A Feast of Scotland cookbook.
 Well, I should say, I adapted the recipe because it sounded a bit overdone, so to speak.

 A chicken is boiled along with a bay leaf, and leeks for 2 to 3 hours (!) then rice and an optional addition of prunes are added to the pot and boiled a further 30 minutes.
 A bit too long for my taste.
 As it is, I cooked the leeks for significantly less time and they still seemed overcooked.